Image

 • Result in the loss of professional licenses and the ability to acquire one in the future.

-Drug Crimes Lawyer in Harrison County, MO: Missouri’s Controlled Substances & Penalties
+Drug Crimes Lawyer in Harrison County, MO: Understanding Missouri’s Drug Schedules and Penalties

 Penalties for Possession

-The possession of a controlled substance in Harrison County, MO, other than marijuana or a synthetic cannabinoid, constitutes a class D felony, carrying penalties of up to 7 years in prison.
-Possession of between 10 and 35 grams of marijuana or any synthetic cannabinoid is a class A misdemeanor, punishable by up to 1 year incarceration.
-If the amount is more than 35 grams, it is a class D felony.
+In Harrison County, MO, possession of a controlled substance other than marijuana or synthetic cannabinoids is treated as a class D felony, with potential penalties of up to 7 years in prison.
+If you’re caught with between 10 and 35 grams of marijuana or synthetic cannabinoids, the charge is a class A misdemeanor, carrying up to 1 year in jail.
+Possession of more than 35g escalates to a class D felony.

 Penalties for Sale or Delivery